mikecancode/original-hexagonal-rooms/readme.txt

 This is a puzzle game masquerading as a text adventure game.
 Part of the game is figuring your way around the rooms.
 Then there are puzzles to play in each of them.

 This project came out of an exercise in Learn Ruby The Hard Way.
-I am learning Ruby via building this project, among other things.
+I am learning Ruby and used this project along the way.

 To run it, collect all ten .rb files from the main directory into one directory, and type "ruby engine.rb."

+The current known issues as of 6/6/14:

+1) Indenting in some files is not correct.
+2) When user quits the game without winning, there is a giant stacktrace problem.
+3) Plenty of room for refactoring - but this is a first project of this scale, so I was learning a lot as I went.

 The most recent updates are as follows:

-(5/22/14)
+(5/22/14) - current version completed.

 - Moved all initialize and brightness functions out of the color room classes and into the PuzzleRoom class to avoid repetition.
 - Moved SOME of the prompt functions out of their color room classes into the PuzzleRoom class - some of them are unique to their games so did not move those.